US sees its first statewide stay-at-home order as reported coronavirus cases jump past 13,000

 "We are at near panic levels, so what you say and how you communicate is very important," he told CNN Thursday.
 "Should everybody stay at home?
 Of course.
 Are we imprisoning people?
 No."

-The remarks came days after New York City Mayor Bill de Blasio told residents to prepare for a shelter-in-place order.
+The remarks came days after de Blasio, the New York City mayor, told residents to prepare for a shelter-in-place order.

 Georgia Gov. Brian Kemp also announced Thursday he wasn't issuing a statewide mandatory quarantine or ordering businesses to close.